pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 Entity extraction from taxonomic articles can happen in two phases:

 1. Conversion of XML elements into RDF triples following the structure of the XML.
-In this stage key XML elements are transformed into bibliographic elements.
-XML elements denoting sections become `doco:Section`'s, figures become `doco:Figure`'s, etc. Here no information extraction is taking place and no additional semantics are added.
+In this stage, key XML elements are transformed into bibliographic elements.
+E.g., XML elements denoting sections become `doco:Section`'s, figures become `doco:Figure`'s, etc. Here no information extraction is taking place and no additional semantics are added.
 This step can be completed linearly without any external lookups.